Another Model T finished in december 2014, this time a 1923 Ford Model T Snap-on Sales Car.

 One of the pictures show the painted toolbox, still without the doors.

-All the parts were now more or less ready, but an essential thing was still missing: all the lettering on the model!
 I copied the text from the original picture (that first b/w picture), inverted the colors so had a more or less white background with black (fussy) letters and reconstructed the whole text almost pixel by pixel.

 That job took several evenings, but if you look at the picture with the text only, it was worth the hours and hours of work.